This tutorial explains the purpose and use of a Rect object in Pygame.

 Pygame is a really basic game library that only offers rectangle boundaries, and not others like for spheres or irregular shapes.
 This is why it’s only used for small projects.

 This rectangle object has the same width and height as the Sprite itself and represents it’s boundaries.

 This “rectangle” around the player is obviously a hidden (not visible) one and used for scenarios like collision detection.
 Pygame comes with several functions that can detect if two or more rect objects are intersecting with each other, otherwise known as a “collision”.
 The act of detecting these intersections is what is known as collision detection.

 There are actually several ways to create Rects in Pygame.
-We’ll explore all the relevant ones here.
+We’ll explore all the relevant (and most useful) ones here.